-More than 75% of new mothers say the very first feeding was the hardest.
-After all, it’s not just the mother’s first time, it’s the baby’s first time too.
+More than 75% of new mothers say the very first time breastfeeding was the hardest.
+After all, it’s not just the mother’s first time, it’s the baby’s first time breastfeeding too.

 There are a few things you can do to make your first feeding session go smoothly.
 Without further ado, here they are:

 Feed your little newbie as soon as you can, within minutes of birth if possible.
 There’s a sweet spot of time after your baby is born where he’ll be more alert.
 But he’ll start getting sleepy soon, and it’s going to be much more difficult to feed a sleepy baby.

 Also, fresh-out-of-the-belly babies have an instinct to seek out mom and nurse.
 If a new baby is laid on mom’s belly, he will begin to scoot up and snuffle around until he finds the breast.
 It’s called the breast crawl, and it’s incredible!

 Given their instinct to feed upon birth, and the sleepiness that will soon overtake them, it’s so very important to get them started just as quickly as you can.
 And make sure your health care team is aware of this intention so they can plan accordingly.

 For the first time breastfeeding, have support available

 If you gave birth in the hospital, this will probably be the nursing staff or the hospital’s lactation consultant.
 They can be an invaluable source of support and advice!

 If you plan to birth at home, you should have a doula or midwife who can help you.
 Also, you can get help from your mother or a trusted friend with breastfeeding experience.
 Just don’t try to go this alone.

 Don’t be the girl who says “I got this, back away.”
 It’s not as easy as you think, and you weren’t born with as many hands as you’ll probably need those first few feedings.